31 Jul Arthritis Treatment and Mental Health

 Dr. Nikesh Seth Treats Arthritis Pain, Call Integrated Pain Consultants Today

-Arthritis and nerve pain may be effectively treated with epidural steroid injections, sympathetic blocks, radiofrequency ablation, and platelet-rich plasma (PRP) injections.
+Arthritis and nerve pain may be effectively treated with epidural steroid injections, sympathetic blocks, and radiofrequency ablation.
 Start treating your arthritis pain and increase comprehensive wellness by connecting with Integrated Pain Consultants.